What Is a Trust?

 - In the case of an irrevocable trust, if there are any circumstances under which payment could be made to you or for your benefit, the portion of the trust from which payment could be made is your resource.

-See our SSI Spotlight on Resources for more information about resources and SSI.
+See our article, “What Social Security Counts as SSI Income,” for more information about resources and SSI.

 Assets usually include your: